 Competitive & Dynamic Business Environment

 Victoria is one of the strongest and most resilient economies in the world.
-The state enjoys AAA credit ratings from both Standard and Poor’s and Moody’s and has done consistently for ten years. |
+It is the only Australian state to have the highest possible credit rating of AAA from both Standard and Poor’s and Moody’s, which it has maintained for the past decade.

 Convenient access to Asia

 |Melbourne offers investors convenient access to Asia thanks to close proximity, excellent transport and logistics infrastructure and a culturally diverse population.|

 A Melbourne location makes managing your Asia-Pacific operations easy.
 Office hours overlap thanks to similar time zones and clients are only a direct flight away.

 Asia and the world are easily accessible from Melbourne Airport.
 Melbourne Airport is an important international gateway for the region.
 It’s Australia’s largest, operates 24/7 and moves over 29 million passengers each year, boarding almost 500 international flights each week.

 The Port of Melbourne is Australia’s busiest container port, handling 37% of Australia’s containerised trade.
 Each day, Australia is the first financial market to open in the world.

 Victoria’s strong history of migration has resulted in an incredibly culturally and linguistically diverse population.
 A large proportion of the population speak a language other than English, especially Asian languages.

 |Melbourne offers a safe and proven investment location in Australia, a country which is renowned for its rule of law, independent judiciary, transparent legal system and economic freedom.|